Orange Rili Shrimp (Neocaridina davidi)

 Maintain these water conditions for optimal health and vibrant colors

 If you want a hardy, colourful, endlessly fascinating invertebrate for a planted nano aquarium, this freshwater shrimp UK favourite is hard to beat.
-Our Neocaridina davidi deluxe selection includes randomly chosen high-grade colour morphs from the same easy-going species that made aquarium shrimp UK so popular with beginners and experienced keepers alike.
-Often searched as cherry shrimp for sale uk, neocaridina shrimp for sale uk, and live freshwater shrimp for sale uk, these peaceful shrimp stay small at around 3 cm, thrive in groups, and spend their day grazing on biofilm, algae, and tiny food particles that fish ignore.
+Our deluxe Neocaridina davidi selection is a randomly chosen mix of high-grade colour morphs of the same easy-going species that made aquarium shrimp UK so popular with beginners and experienced keepers alike.
+(Neocaridina davidi is the currently accepted name for the species long traded as Neocaridina heteropoda, so the two names refer to exactly the same shrimp.)
+Often searched as cherry shrimp for sale, cherry shrimp for sale uk, neocaridina shrimp for sale uk, and live freshwater shrimp for sale uk, these peaceful shrimp stay small at around 3 cm, thrive in groups, and spend their day grazing on biofilm, algae, and tiny food particles that fish ignore.
 That makes them useful as well as beautiful.

 Because they are captive-bred from adaptable Neocaridina lines, they suit a wide range of freshwater aquarium shrimp uk setups, especially mature planted tanks with gentle filtration and stable minerals.
-They are one of the best answers for hobbyists asking about buy aquarium shrimp online uk, buy neocaridina shrimp, or even freshwater shrimp pets at home alternatives when they want better colour, better guidance, and healthier stock.
-See our detailed photos showing body shape, shell quality, and colour variation in the product image freshwater-shrimp-uk.webp.
-Whether you are building a shrimp-only colony or adding the best shrimp for community tank cleanup duty, these deluxe Neocaridina offer lively behaviour, easy breeding, and real visual impact in a compact aquarium.
+They are one of the best answers for hobbyists wanting to buy aquarium shrimp online uk or buy neocaridina shrimp with better colour, better guidance, and healthier stock.
+Whether you are building a shrimp-only colony or want the best shrimp for community tank cleanup duty, these deluxe Neocaridina offer lively behaviour, easy breeding, and real visual impact in a compact aquarium.
+New to dwarf shrimp?
+Our cherry shrimp care guide covers the same Neocaridina davidi species in detail and is the best place to start.

 Neocaridina davidi is the species behind many of the most popular ornamental dwarf shrimp in the hobby, including classic cherry shrimp, sakura, blue, orange, yellow, and rili forms.
 In the aquarium trade, many keepers still compare this species with Caridina such as crystal bee shrimp, but Neocaridina are generally more forgiving of beginner mistakes, wider pH swings, and mixed community conditions.